Dr. Eva-Maria Schmidt

 As a sociologist and ethnologist, Dr. Eva-Maria Schmidt has been a senior researcher at the Austrian Institute for Family Studies (OIF) since 2017.
-Dr Schmidt researches and publishes on the topics of unpaid and paid work, parental leave organisation, gender roles, parenthood and social norms, intergenerational relationships in families as well as non-marital cohabitation, with a focus on qualitative-reconstructive survey and analysis methods.
+Dr Schmidt researches, publishes and teaches on the topics of unpaid and paid work, parental leave organisation, gender roles, parenthood and social norms, intergenerational relationships in families as well as non-marital cohabitation, with a focus on qualitative-reconstructive survey and analysis methods.
 In her dissertation, based on internationally peer-reviewed and published journal articles, she examined parenting practices and constructions.

 Eva-Maria Schmidt is a member of the International Network on Leave Policies & Research, of the Management Commitee in the COST Action "Parental Leave Policies & Social Sustainability" and spokesperson for the Family Research Section of the Austrian Sociological Association.
 Moreover, she is a member of the Editorial Board of the Journal of Family Research.